About Our Authors

 What are my responsibilities as a participant?

 At the workshop, your responsibility is to be a fully active participant in the activities and discussions.
-By attending the workshop, you agree to end the week with one lesson plan and two ideas for a potential civic engagement project based on objects from the partner organizations presented during the Summit.
+By attending the workshop, you agree to create a deliverable incorporating themes and materials from the week and consider how you might incorporate civic engagement with your students.

 Do you offer graduate credits or state certificated PD credits?